hightechu/hightechu-openspace/avery/explanation.md

 # 3) time interval tick

- This is the main gameplay loop and everything within it will be updated every 'x' times a second.
+ This is the main game play loop and everything within it will be updated every 'x' times a second.

 ~~~~
  loop = function() {